 Indications and Usage for Oxycodone Solution Concentrate

-Oxycodone hydrochloride oral solution USP, 100 mg per 5 mL (20 mg per mL) may cause fatal respiratory depression when administered to patients not previously exposed to opioids.
+Oxycodone hydrochloride oral solution 100 mg per 5 mL (20 mg per mL) may cause fatal respiratory depression when administered to patients not previously exposed to opioids.
 Patients considered to be opioid tolerant are those who are taking at least 30 mg of oral oxycodone per day, or at least 60 mg oral morphine per day, or at least 12 mg hydromorphone per day, or an equianalgesic dose of another opioid, for a week or longer.

 Oxycodone Solution Concentrate Dosage and Administration